 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

 On our websites we use Google Analytics to track user behaviour.
 This information is collected anonymously.
 This service tracks how users find this website, information about the device used to visit our site and information about what pages are viewed and for how long.
 Additionally specific user behaviour on the site, such as links being clicked or images being viewed, can also be tracked.
-This information is used to help optimize our websites and improve the user experience.
+This information is used to help optimise our websites and improve the user experience.

 To opt-out of Google Analytics, both on our sites and others, you may install the google analytics opt-out browser add-on click here